szhsin/reactish-state/README.md

 }));
 ```

-## Accessing other state or selector inside actions
+## Accessing other state or selectors inside actions

-You might not need it, but nothing stops you from reading or writing to other state inside an action.
+You might not need it, but nothing prevents you from reading or writing to other state inside an action.

 ```js
 const inputState = state("New item");